bakins/octwirp/README.md

 ## Status

-This project is undert active development.
+This project is under active development.
 I have only recently began using twirp, so I am sure there are better ways to do things.

 ## LICENSE